 2. Cash-to-cash transfers

-Being able to send money for cash pickup is a convenient way to complete your international money transfer, particularly if you or your recipient doesn’t have a bank account to receive a large money transfer.
-Companies that offer cash-to-cash transfers include Ria Money Transfer, MoneyGram, Western Union and more.
+Being able to send money for cash pickup is a convenient way to complete your international money transfer, particularly if you or your recipient is under or unbanked.
+Companies that offer cash-to-cash transfers include MoneyGram, Western Union and more.

 - Recipient doesn’t need a bank account.